php-ru/symfony-docs-ru/quick_tour/the_view.rst

 Creating links between pages is a must for web applications.
 Instead of hardcoding URLs in templates, the ``path()`` function knows how to generate URLs based on the routing configuration.
-That way, all your URLs can be easily updated by just changing the configuration:
+That way, all your URLs can be updated by just changing the configuration:

 .. code-block:: html+twig